Gun Cleaning Accessories

 Many shooters overlook this step, but it's vital for long-term gun care.
 Remove the chokes using the proper tool – never use pliers or improvised tools that can damage the knurling.
 Clean the choke tubes thoroughly, removing any lead or plastic residue buildup.

 Here's a critical tip: when reinstalling chokes, use gun grease rather than oil.
 Grease provides better thread protection and, crucially, prevents chokes from loosening during shooting.
-Nothing is more frustrating than a choke working loose mid-drive or at the clay ground.
+Nothing is more frustrating than a choke working loose mid-drive or on the clay ground.
 Apply a thin layer of grease to the threads before screwing chokes back in finger-tight, then give them an extra quarter-turn with the choke tool.

 How Often Should You Clean Your Gun?